-- Individual sessions are to be at least 45 minutes in length; group therapy sessions are to be at least 90 minutes in length. - Personal therapy requirement will be considered to be fulfilled when the student submits completed and signed Personal Therapy Record form(s) which indicate the required number of therapy hours have been completed. - Therapy requirement may be fulfilled through multiple therapists. - Therapy sessions must be accrued concurrent with enrollment in the program. - Professors and other professionals involved with the graduate psychology program may not provide therapy for students.
+- Individual, couples and family sessions are to be at least 45 minutes in length; group therapy sessions are to be at least 90 minutes in length. - Personal therapy requirement will be considered to be fulfilled when the student submits a completed and signed Personal Therapy Record form(s) which indicates the required number of therapy sessions have been completed. - Therapy sessions must be in person (versus online). - Therapy requirement may be fulfilled through multiple therapists. - Therapy sessions must be accrued concurrent with enrollment in the program. - Professors and other professionals involved with the graduate psychology program may not provide therapy for students.